-If you do manage to keep your car hidden from the repo company, the lender isn’t going to give up, though.
+If you do manage to keep your car hidden from the repo company, the lender isn’t going to give up.

-If the recovery company can’t find your car, they contact the lender and let them know they were unsuccessful.
-From there, your lender is likely to take legal action.
+If the recovery company can’t find your car, they contact the lender and let them know they are unsuccessful.
+Next, your lender is likely to take legal action.
 Your auto lender can take you to court and get an order that forces you to return the car.
 If you refuse to hand over the vehicle, you may be charged with theft – which is a whole other can of worms.

-Trying to hide your vehicle from the repossession company isn’t recommended; it just prolongs the inevitable.
+Trying to hide your vehicle from the repossession company isn’t recommended.
 The longer the lender has to pay to keep the repo company searching, the more you may owe.
 And, if the lender takes you to court, expect more fees associated with the court hearings.

-If you break the auto loan contract, your lender has the right to repossess the car because they’ve placed a lien on the vehicle that stays in effect until the loan is paid in full.
+If you break the auto loan contract, your lender has the right to repossess the car.
+Your lender is the lienholder and has a lien on the vehicle that stays in effect until the loan is paid in full.
 Two of the most common reasons for a repo are failure to pay and lapse in auto insurance coverage.

-- Contract broken – If you miss a payment or your insurance coverage lapses, the lender can begin the repossession process.
+- The contract is broken – If you miss a payment or your insurance coverage lapses, the lender can begin the repossession process.

 - Recovery company sent out – The recovery company typically spends around 30 days looking for your vehicle.
 They tend to base their search on your known residence and place of employment.

-- Car placed in storage to be prepped for sale – Any personal effects that were in the vehicle are removed, the car is cleaned and prepped for auction.
+- The car is placed in storage to be prepped for sale – Any personal effects that were in the vehicle are removed, and the car is cleaned and prepped for auction.
 The recovery company is required to release your personal property to you if you come looking for it, but they don’t typically voluntarily send things back to you, so be prepared if you know a repo is coming.

-- Repo'd vehicle gets sent to auction – Lenders sell repossessed cars in attempts to recover the loan balance.
-The sale proceeds are put toward your balance, and anything leftover is your responsibility.
+- Repo'd vehicles typically get sent to auction – Lenders sell repossessed cars in attempts to recover the loan balance.
+The sale proceeds are put toward your balance, and anything leftover is your responsibility to pay.